 where the investment in investee companies is made through the use of derivatives, information on how the use of derivatives allows to attain the sustainable investment objectives of the financial products.

-Information under paragraph 1(b) shall include at least:
+Information under paragraph 1(c) shall include at least:

 a description of the data sources and the data processing used;

-measures and adjustments to ensure data quality;
+measures and checks to ensure data quality;

 where non-financial data is provided by a third party, a description of the extent to which the financial market participant has exercised all due skill, care and diligence in selecting such third party.

-a description of the circumstances that may give rise to a conflict of interest, measures to be adopted and procedures to be followed on an ongoing basis
+a description of the circumstances that may give rise to a conflict of interest, measures adopted and procedures to be followed to avoid conflicts of interest on an ongoing basis

 any limitations to the data and corresponding systems’ limitations;